 Common Food Allergies and Symptoms

 Working in the food service industry exposes you to the many different food allergies that people have to be concerned with when ordering off a menu.
 It’s important to become food handler certified so you’re knowledgeable regarding various food allergies and able to spot potential symptoms impacting your customers.
 This is tremendously important because as a food handler you play a vital role in keeping your customers safe, especially those who are more vulnerable due to food allergies.
+Keep reading to learn life saving tips that come with Food Handler’s certification.

 What Are Symptoms of Food Allergies?